jameslawson/device-driver/README.md

 ## Development

 Requirements:
-- An OSX / macOS machine with Centos6 running on VirtualBox
+- An OSX / macOS machine with Centos6 running on VirtualBox ([see below](https://github.com/jameslawson/device-driver#using-centos6-in-osx))
 - Version 2.6 of the Linux Kernel on Centos6

 > :information_source: Assume all commands are to be executed on the Centos6 (guest) machine unless otherwise specified